ShaneKao/TidyDataProject/README.md

 * We read the data into R in line 1~5 and line 12~14 using the original file name.
 * Then line 6 and line 15 show appropriately labels the data set with descriptive activity names.
-* The measurements on the mean and standard deviation for each measurement are extracted in line 7~9.
+* The measurements on the mean and standard deviation for each measurement are extracted in line 7~9. ("meanFreq()" is excluded)
 * Line 10 and line 16 contains variables subject, activity and the measurement we extract before.
 * Line 18 merges the training and the test sets to create one data set.
 * Data set for each subject and activity in line 19 and 21